awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointRequests.md

 # Making requests through a Multi\-Region Access Point<a name="MultiRegionAccessPointRequests"></a>

 Like other resources, Amazon S3 Multi\-Region Access Points have Amazon Resource Names \(ARNs\)\.
 You can use these ARNs to direct requests to Multi\-Region Access Points by using the AWS SDKs\.
 You can also use these ARNs to identify Multi\-Region Access Points in access control policies\.
 A Multi\-Region Access Point ARN doesn't include or disclose its name\.
 For more information about ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.

+**Note**
+The Multi\-Region Access Point alias and ARN cannot be used interchangeably\.

 Multi\-Region Access Point ARNs use the following format: